Rare Materials Reproduction

 See the policies tab for information on copyright restrictions.

-To browse materials that have already been digitized, visit Digital Collections and our Audio+Video Repository.
+To browse materials that have already been digitized, visit Digital Collections.

 For materials held in the held in the McCormick Library of Special Collections and University Archives, including Music Rare materials, please submit your request using the online request form.
 If you don’t already have an account with us, you will be asked to create one first.
 Once you do so and log in, you can click the link to access the form.